• Home

 Sunshades

-Safety glasses with sunshades must always comply with the EN 172 standard.
+Mainly suitable for outdoor work, working in direct sunlight.
+Safety glasses with sunshades must still comply with the EN 172 standard.

 Samurai Hawk veiligheidsbril met zonnelens